Skips-Scramble/stochastic-finances/Outline.md

 ## Outline
 - Add in car payment start/stop
   - Do this as a template for a general savings hit (mortgage, other car payment, etc.)
+- Do analysis?
+- Build in Retirement calcs

 Implementation